First shock after the election result

 Increased demand for jobs in Canada

-But that is not enough, of course, the many Canadians in spe also somewhere work.
-That's why we were asking what the situation looks like.
-And indeed, on the side of Indeed, there is now a significant increase in demand from the USA to Canada.
+But that's not all, of course, the many Canadians want to work in spe also somewhere.
+That's why we asked Indeed what the situation looks like.
+And indeed, on the side of Indeed today, there is a significant increase in demand from the USA to Canada.